decaf-emu/decaf-emu/README.md

 # decaf-emu
 Researching Wii U emulation.
 Licensed under the terms of the GNU General Public License, version 2 or later (GPLv2+).

+You can find us at #wiiu-emu on freenode.

 ## Requirements
 - Windows with Visual Studio 2015 Update 2
 - Linux with a modern C++14 friendly compiler (gcc, clang)